 But again, you’re probably not using your trolling motor at max draw, so your run time may very well be greater.
 Other important factors to consider are the weather.
 If your trolling motor is having to work against the wind and waves, it’s going to use more energy.
 In this situation, you’ll get less run-time.

-Our Deep Cycle Lithium Batteries are designed to run in series or parallel.
+Our Deep Cycle Lithium Batteries are designed to run multiple batteries in series or parallel.
 So you can configure them in any array to meet your needs.
-We also have 24 volt and 36 volt batteries, which are great for larger trolling motors.
+We also have 24 volt and 36 volt deep cycle batteries, which are great for larger trolling motors.

-Unlike traditional batteries, lithium batteries can drain to zero and charge back up.
-Their design allows for safe draining and charging.
+Unlike traditional batteries, a lithium battery for your trolling motor can drain to zero and charge back up.
+The design allows for safe draining and charging.
 Thanks to a sophisticated Battery Management System (BMS) you don’t have to worry about overcharging or undercharging.
 No ruining of sensitive components that will affect battery performance.

 Your new lithium trolling battery can keep you fishing for over a decade with the same battery!
-That’s a huge handful of worry-free years.
+That’s a huge handful of worry-free years, and a massive upgrade over traditional lead acid batteries.
 Of course, this takes into consideration proper storage and care.
-But the good news about our trolling motor batteries is that they’re pretty much maintenance free…
+But the good news about our trolling motor batteries is that they’re pretty much maintenance-free… making them clearly the right trolling motor battery for most of us.

 No watering your batteries, unlike lead-acid.
 Enjoy longer fishing trips without battery accidents.
 These babies are lightweight and liquid-free.
-Sure, choosing a lithium battery for trolling motors costs a bit more up front.
-But in the long run, you’re saving yourself time and money in battery replacements.
+Sure, choosing lithium trolling motor batteries costs a bit more upfront.
+But in the long run, you’re saving yourself time and money on battery replacements.
 Not to mention downtime due to a drained battery.
 You get what you pay for.
 And 10+ maintenance-free and replacement-free years are worth their weight in gold!
-Or fish.
+(Or fish.)

 Choosing A Lithium Battery For Trolling Motors: Size, Duration, & Speed

 Your first step should be consulting your manufacturer’s specifications for battery size.
-Our Deep-Cycle Lithium Batteries can be configured to handle pretty much any power needs..
-Our lithium batteries will give you many many successful days out on the water.
+Our Deep-Cycle Lithium Batteries can be configured to handle pretty much any power needs.
+Our lithium trolling motor batteries will give you many many successful days out on the water.

-To learn more about how to choose a lithium battery for trolling motors, contact our support team.
+To learn more about how to choose a lithium battery for your trolling motor, contact our support team.
 We’re always here and ready to lend a hand!
-Our lithium deep-cycle batteries will change the way you fish for years to come.
+Our deep-cycle lithium marine batteries will change the way you fish for years to come.